top of page

 Meet Our Improv Guru

-Just before creating my improv comedy TV show, I spent six months living in a tent on the beaches and in the jungle of Kauai.
-I would do yoga and meditate daily.
-This is when I developed a vision for what would become the Whole World Theater.
+Right before I created my improv TV show, I took a big left turn and spent six months living in a tent on the beaches and in the jungles of Kauai.
+Yoga, meditation, ocean, silence, clarity.
+That’s where the spark for what became Whole World Theatre really came through.

-I am bringing all of this to NYC.
+And now… I’m bringing all of this home to Maine.

 CONTACT US